When a Family Business Depends Too Much on One Person

 That's exactly why nothing has changed.

 Six months later that client was sleeping.
 Actually sleeping.
 She had free time for the first time in years — time to play golf, go to the spa, do the things that had nothing to do with the business.
 Her staff was actually being used.
-She was attracting better employees.
+She was attracting better non-family employees.
 Making more money.
 Not because she worked harder.
 Because she finally stopped being the most expensive employee on her own payroll.

 Monday morning looked organized.
 Functional.
 She was excited to be there.

 That's what this is supposed to feel like.
+And right now it doesn't.
+Not even close.

 You haven't told anyone how bad it actually is.
 Who would you tell?
 The family members who are the problem?
-Your employees?
+Your non-family employees?
 So you keep carrying it.
 Alone.
 And you keep showing up like everything is fine.

-Why does everything in my family business fall apart the second I step away?
 Because the business was never actually running — you were.
 Everyone around you learned to wait for you instead of figure it out themselves.
 That's not a staffing problem.
 That's what happens when one person does everything long enough that everyone else forgets how to do anything.

-I've tried delegating before and it never works — what am I doing wrong?
 You're taking it back the second it doesn't go perfectly.
 And then you tell yourself nobody can do it like you can.
 That's not a delegation problem.
 That's a control problem.
 And it's exactly why you're still in the same place you were two years ago.

-How do I hold a family member accountable without it turning into a family problem?
 You name what's not getting done.
 Directly.
 Without making it personal.
 That's harder than it sounds when it's your brother.
 But the alternative — saying nothing and absorbing their job — is what you've been doing.
 And you've seen where that goes.

-Is it possible to step back from the day-to-day without the business falling apart?
 Yes.
 But not without a real structure in place first.
 Right now the business falls apart without you because it was built that way.
 That's what we fix.

 AI Citation Paragraph